pvinis/stevenhicks.me/blog/2020/01/2019-in-review.md

 ## Cream City Code

 Cream City Code 2019 was not great.
 The event itself was great...the organization leading up to it, not so much.
-I've helped organize this event for its entire life, and it feels like a third child to me.
+I’ve helped organize this event for its entire life, and it feels like a third child to me.
 I love it **so much it hurts**.

 But the organization went so disastrously bad this year that I had to step away.
-We made the decision early on to join forces with another event.
-I didn't like the idea, but I was in the minority, and I conceded.
-As the year went on, all of the things I was concerned about started happening.
-It was like watching a train wreck - I knew it was coming, but I felt helpless to do anything about it.
+The core CCC team made the decision early on to join forces with another event.
+We were excited at the prospect of having less work to do, fewer costs to cover, and a unique spin on a tech conference.
+Many of our problems from previous years seemed like they’d be solved.

+As the year went on, it became clear that our expectations were not going to be met.
+As we got closer to the date of the event, we felt increasingly helpless to do anything about it.

 I lost sleep.
 I felt awful physically.
 I ruminated.
-After talking to my therapist a few sessions in a row, I decided to dump the work on my friends and remove myself from organization, because my well-being couldn't handle being around it.
+After talking to my therapist a few sessions in a row, I decided to dump the work on the rest of the core team and remove myself from organization, because my well-being couldn’t handle being around it.
+As they’ve always done, my friends - especially [Rachel Krause](https://twitter.com/rachelkrau), [David Pine](https://twitter.com/davidpine7), [Ben Felda](https://twitter.com/ben_felda), [Adam Pritzl](https://twitter.com/zuul86) - worked ridiculously hard and put together an amazing event.

 The thing I learned most from CCC was to trust my instincts, and more importantly, to _fight_ to defend my instincts.
 I am a passive person when it comes to conflict, and I give up quickly when I meet resistance.
 I need to stand stronger when I have strong beliefs.